Tom-Dann/advent-of-code-2023/README.md

 ## Running Solutions

+Save the input file as `input.txt` under in the corresponding day's folder (e.g. `day01/input.txt`).
-Go to the relevant day's folder and run the `main.go` solution
+Then go to that folder and run the `main.go` solution

     % cd day01
     % go run .